Surfboard fins have a huge effect on how your surfboard performs. Even the slightest changes in fin design can make a world of difference.

 Asymmetrical surf fins, which can be flat on one side or have a different foil ratio on each side (e.g. 80/20, 70/30, inside foil, etc.), are often found on the side/front fins on thrusters and quads.

 A fin’s foil controls the board’s lift and drag forces as water moves over the bottom of the board.
-The foil has a major influence on how your board turns and how quickly it can move into and out of turns.
+It affects the pressure and velocity of the water flowing around your fins and your board’s surfaces.

 The largest or thickest part of a fin foil is often best set towards the front center of the fin.
 Generally, a thicker fin foil equals more lift, but a thicker foil will also create more drag at higher speeds.